e-flux-platform/sops-secret-scanner/README.md

-   list-secrets  List all files which match the secret-regexp encrypt-all   Encrypt all files in the base directory decrypt-all   Decrypt all files in the base directory help, h       Shows a list of commands or help for one command
+   list-secrets  List all files which match the secret-regexp encrypt-all   Encrypt all files in the base directory decrypt-all   Decrypt all files in the base directory encrypt       Encrypt a single file decrypt       Decrypt a single file help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS: